parmes/parmes/solfec/theory/bulkmat.rst

 ==============

 A bulk material model is assigned to a volume and defines its deformable characteristic.
 Available materials are summarized in the sections below.
-See also the :ref:`BULK_MATERIAL input command <solfec-user-material-bulkmat>`.
+See also the :ref:`BULK_MATERIAL input command <solfec-command-BULK_MATERIAL>`.

 Kirchhoff -- Saint Venant
 -------------------------